Morinori | Biwa Performer & Installation Artist|Reimagining The Tale of the Heike

 Contact / Inquiries

-For educational programs, workshops, or cultural collaborations, please reach out to Biwakousha, the non-profit platform directed by Morinori
+For educational programs, workshops, or research and cultural collaborations related to Heike Biwa and Satsuma Biwa, please contact Biwakousha, the non-profit platform directed by Morinori:

 https://biwakousha.com